0xCVH/blockchain-cvss-calculator/README.md

 ## Location

-The CVSS Calculator can be accessed at this address: https://gitlab-com.gitlab.io/gl-security/product-security/appsec/cvss-calculator/
+The Blockchain CVSS Calculator can be accessed at this address: https://github.com/0xCVH/blockchain-cvss-calculator